Waseda WeeklyWaseda Weekly

 Q. What kind of activities do you do?

-We work every Saturday afternoon to prepare for the Science and Engineering Exhibition to be held at Nishi-Waseda Campus in November, but we also use our free time to prepare for Unilab.
+We work every Saturday afternoon to prepare for Rikoten to be held at Nishi-Waseda Campus in November, but we also use that time to prepare for UniLab.

-As a leader, I was involved in the 2023 Unilab "Experiment Experience Rally" where five experiments were to be conducted, so I discussed with the chiefs of each experiment to decide the plan and the overall flow.
-After the plan was decided, I held an information session for the new first-year students of the Science and Engineering Exhibition Liaison Committee who would be working as staff on the day, and then I was busy deciding the flow from reception to dismissal on the day.
+As I was involved as a leader at Unilab in 2023, five experiments were to be carried out in the "Experiment Experience Rally," so I discussed with the chiefs of each experiment to decide on the content of the plan and the overall flow.
+After the content of the plan was decided, I held an information session for the new first-year students of Rikoten Liaison Committee who would be working as staff on the day, and then I was busy deciding the flow from reception on the day to dismissal.

 A scene from "Make Your Own Super Ball," one of the projects in the "Experiment Experience Rally" held at Unilab in 2023.